Toggle high contrast

 Turning to Regeneration, TUC YH values culture’s role in sustaining shopping areas, supports USDAW’s Retail Recovery Plan and endorses bringing closed buildings into creative use.
 Rehabilitation of existing buildings should be preferred over redevelopment.

-The manifesto opposes the government’s imposition of a catastrophic 50% funding cut to arts subjects in higher education.
+The manifesto the reversal of the catastrophic 50% funding cut to arts subjects in higher education.

 The manifesto supports a number of CLIC unions’ key policies and campaigns including Artists Union England’s Good Practice Charter, Musicians Union’s #FixStreaming campaign for an equitable, sustainable and transparent model for royalty distribution in the streaming era and NUJ’s News Recovery plan.